Topic: Government

 Written on January 28, 2020 at 8:10 am, by

 By Louise Dustrude The road through the gravel pit connecting Turn Point Road and Pear Point Road is under construction, more than 10 years after it was formally agreed to.
 The county is fulfilling a commitment it made to the town in 2009.
-It will be called Missing Mountain Road, alluding to the actual removal of Continue Reading
+It will be called Missing Mountain Road, alluding to the actual removal Continue Reading

 Annual Homeless Count January 23